Early Life:

 After having begun his career as a Mathematics teacher, Ayyangar joined the legal profession in 1915 and built a law practice.
 He advocated for Indian judicial reform-argued for the judicial system to be centred on Indian conditions rather than merely importing the British practices.

-Role in India’s Independence Movement.
+Role in India’s Independence Movement:

 Contribution to Constitution Making:

-Ayyangar was elected to the Assembly from Madras province on a Congress Party ticket.
 In the Assembly, he actively participated in the debates and intervened in issues ranging from fundamental rights of arrested and detained persons, to the Supreme Court.

 Later Contributions: